Unopened insulin pump parts organized for resale with packaging and expiration dates visible

 • Mixing products without organization

-To get the best value, keep supplies sealed, ship them early, organize items clearly, and follow proper packaging practices.
-Small details can significantly impact your final payment.
+To help support a smoother evaluation process, keep supplies sealed, ship them early, organize items clearly, and follow proper packaging practices.
+Small details can support a smoother inspection process.

 Smart Selling Tips: